 Remember that second countable means that there is a countable basis for the topology.
-This condition ensures the following analogue of compactness.
+This ensures the following analogue of compactness.

-Lemma 14.4.2.
+LEMMA 13.4.2.
 If X is second countable, then any open cover of X has a countable subcover and X has a countable dense subset.